tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 039.md

 		- Roughly a dozen hooded lanterns
 		- At least 3 haze hulks chained up, possibly 4.
 - Keth does what Keth does best.
 Go in solo to scout and hope for the best.
+- We test by firing an arrow through one of the Haze Hulks, it passes straight through.
+Seemingly it's an illusion.
+- We fail another encounter check on our way back to Emberwood.
+We're attacked by Gargoyles and a Warp Witch.
 -